sumithemmadi/ArchLinux-Installation-Guide/README.md

 First of all, you need the Arch Linux image, that can be downloaded from the [Official Website](https://www.archlinux.org/download/).
 After that, you should create the bootable flash drive with the Arch Linux image.

 - Write the [Arch Linux ISO](https://www.archlinux.org/download/) into a USB drive.
-There are several tools available for this, like [dd](https://man.archlinux.org/man/dd.1.en), [balenaEtcher](https://www.balena.io/etcher/), or my personal favorite, [Ventoy](https://www.ventoy.net/en/index.html).
+There are several tools available for this, like [dd](https://man.archlinux.org/man/dd.1.en), [balenaEtcher](https://www.balena.io/etcher/).

 If you're on a GNU/linux distribution, you can use the `dd` command for it.
 Like: